An Immigration Law Firm You Can Trust

 What are the requirements?

-For immigrants to get a naturalization interview, they must be at least 18 years old.
-If an immigrant is married to a citizen, they must have acquired their green card at least three years before the interview.
+To be eligible for an interview, immigrants must be at least 18 years old.
+If an immigrant is married to a U.S. citizen, they must have obtained their green card at least three years prior to the interview.

 If unmarried, immigrants must have acquired their permanent resident status at least five years before the interview.
 Additionally, prospective citizens should demonstrate good moral character and pass an English and civics test.